-This policy is based on 'Behaviour and discipline: Advice for headteachers and school staff' (DfE, January 2016) which in turn is based extensively on 'Use of reasonable force: Advice for headteachers, staff and governing bodies' (DfE, July 2013 and revised July 2015).
-These, and the legislation which they reflect, acknowledge that the school's duty of care will sometimes mean using force to act in a pupil's best interest
+This policy is based on 'Behaviour and discipline: Advice for headteachers and school staff' which in turn is based extensively on 'Use of reasonable force: Advice for headteachers, staff and governing bodies'.
+These, and the legislation which they reflect, acknowledge that the school's duty of care will sometimes mean using force to act in a pupil's best interest.